Preparing Dry Beans

 Cook 3 hours: garbanzo (chickpeas) and red beans

 - Rinse beans.
 Remove any small stones, dirt pieces, or withered beans.

 - Combine 1 pound dried beans (2 cups) with 8 cups water in slow cooker.

 - Cook on low for 6 - 8 hours (or overnight) until beans are soft.

-- Save money!
-Cook a large pot of beans at one time and freeze in 1 1/2 cup portions, which is about 1 can (15-ounce) can.
+- Cook a large pot of beans at one time and freeze in 1 1/2 cup portions (about 1 can or 15 ounces).
 Thaw using the defrost cycle of microwave, in the refrigerator overnight, or by setting them in a pan of water for 1 hour.